 The Honors curriculum offers a unique learning experience that goes beyond the standard college general education classes in a series of specially designed seminars.
 Honors also offers an efficient, flexible pathway through gen-ed requirements, freeing up your time so you can fit in double majors, multiple minors, electives, extracurricular activities, intensive research projects, leadership opportunities, and other enhanced academic experiences.

 The seminar-style approach to learning, the emphasis on writing and research in classes, and the program’s support of outside research allows you to more fully investigate your academic interests.
-Many Honors students have their work published, or present their work at national conferences.
-The Honors College also awards two substantial independent summer research grants annually to Honors students.
+Many Honors students have their work published or present their work at national conferences.
+The Honors College also awards 2 substantial independent summer research grants annually to Honors students.

 Sense of Community

 Honors students take core classes together and interact with Honors faculty and students through other academic and social events.
 This interaction helps establish a sense of belonging to the college community.
 The Honors College is housed in Nunemaker Place, where you’ll find a variety of distinctive spaces, including a resource/scholarship library, staff offices, meeting areas, a lounge, reading and study spaces, and computer work stations.
 Located next to beautiful Emigration Creek, Nunemaker opens out onto a tree-lined patio where you can eat lunch, read, and relax with your fellow Honors students.

 Westminster’s Honors College is a member of the Principia Consortium, which gives students access to a unique Honors educational experience at the University of Glasgow, Scotland.